 Who should use salicylic acid?

-Salicylic acid is best suited for people with oily and acne-prone skin because of its ability to help balance sebum, clear bacteria, and decongest pores.
-Those looking to smooth the appearance of rough, bumpy skin are also ideal candidates for a salicylic acid product.
-On the flip side, if you have severely dry skin or eczema it’s best to avoid it.
+Salicylic acid is most effective for people with oily and acne-prone skin, large pores, keratosis pilaris, and rough skin texture.
+On the other hand, if you have severely dry, sensitive skin or eczema it’s best to avoid it.

 Can you use salicylic acid every day?

-Whether or not you can use salicylic acid daily depends on the product at hand, the percentage of active ingredients in the formula, and how tolerant your skin is to exfoliation.
-Products like cleansers, toners, and mild serums containing salicylic acid are formulated for daily use.
-However, if we’re talking about a potent facial peel with 2% salicylic acid, you shouldn’t use it more than three times a week.
+Whether or not you can use salicylic acid every day depends on the product at hand, the percentage of active ingredients in the formula, and how tolerant your skin is to exfoliation.
+Products such as cleansers, toners, and mild serums that contain salicylic acid are formulated for daily use.
+However, if we are talking about a facial peel with 2% salicylic acid, you should not use it more than three times a week.

 Does salicylic acid make your skin sensitive to the sun?